Waveframe-Labs/Aurora-Research-Initiative/epistemics/METADATA_POLICY.md

 - guidance
 - specification

+This field determines how CRI-CORE, Stamp, and related tooling interpret document authority.

+---

+### 4.3A Domain (Conceptual Layer)
+**New in v3.0.1**

+The `domain` field defines the **conceptual layer** in the Aurora ecosystem to which the document belongs.

+MUST be one of:

+- governance
+- methodology
+- enforcement
+- documentation
+- case-study

+`domain` disambiguates document category from normative authority (`type`) and is required for validation, classification, and contract mapping.

+---

 ### 4.4 Version
 - MUST follow semantic versioning (`MAJOR.MINOR.PATCH`)

+---

 ### 4.5 DOI
 - MUST be present
-- README and concept-level docs MUST use concept DOI
+- README and concept-level documents MUST use concept DOI
-- Versioned artifacts MUST use version DOI or placeholder:
+- Version-level artifacts MUST use version DOI or placeholder format:
   ```
   doi: "TBD-2.0.0"
   ```

+---

 ### 4.6 Status
 MUST be one of: